 Find your customer champions.
 Who are the customers that use your product fearlessly, are forward-thinkers, and push innovation?
 Who are you NOT meeting the needs of today?
 It’s best to start with a wide range of individuals, and gain insight from Customer Success Managers (CSMs) and others who work closely with customers to determine who should not be included, and who the top contenders should be.
 Often times a few will immediately rise to the surface, but be sure that the group is diverse enough to meet the needs of your CAB.

-In a recent blog post, Stengel Solutions outlines their approach to finding the right candidate: “Of course, when forming a CAB you need to understand its purpose, but you also need to know what specific skills to seek.
+In a blog post by Stengel Solutions they outline their approach to finding the right candidate: “Of course, when forming a CAB you need to understand its purpose, but you also need to know what specific skills to seek.
 In general, look for diverse skills, expertise and experience.
 You want members to be problem solvers who are quick studies, have strong communications skills and are open minded.
 Big names can be a bonus … but not always: Getting a heavyweight on your board of advisers can give you credibility, but it’s also important to have members who are going to spend the time to give you thoughtful advice or are well connected and willing to make introductions.”

 Once you’ve identified the individuals you want to include, have an executive from your company – preferably the CEO – specifically invite the customer to be part of CAB and outline the requirements, travel, and input needed.
 Having the invitation come directly from the C-Suite will ensure the customer takes the commitment very seriously.